vercel/next.js/docs/advanced-features/open-telemetry.md

     })
 }
 ```

-More documentation can be found in [OpenTelemetry docs](https://opentelemetry.io/docs/instrumentation/js/instrumentation/).

 The `register` function will execute before your code runs in a new environment.
 You can start creating new spans, and they should be correctly added to the exported trace.